hieuvp/xpath-html/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-Its very simple
+It is very simple, right?
-This is a great example that help you to get started, if you want to dive more into details please looking at the APIs below.
+Now, you can scroll down to the APIs below and diving into details.

 <br />